Signaturgruppen-A-S/privilege-management-docs/index.md

 A postman collection of API examples is provided alongside this document.

+## Postman example
+A postman export of the used API integrations used in this document, can be found at [POSTMAN collection](https://raw.githubusercontent.com/Signaturgruppen-A-S/privilege-management-docs/main/Privilege%20runtime%20intetration.postman_collection.json)

 ## Basic lookup using NeB access token
 The most basic integration and way to lookup privileges for a logged in user, is to utilize the access token received as part of the OpenID Connect login utilized for any Nets eID Broker authentication flow.